jehanson4/SKT-Visualizer/Design20/DevNotes.md

 *Q: for the vertex data, do we want to interleave it, a la Vertex class?*

-> A: This guy <https://metalbyexample.com/vertex-descriptors> has a good answer: no. And use a vertex descriptor.
+> A: This guy <https://metalbyexample.com/vertex-descriptors> has a good answer: no.
+> He also talks about using a vertex descriptor.

 #### Geometry